System Design Space

 Key architecture trade-offs

-Modularity vs initial delivery speed
+Modularity vs early delivery speed

 Deep decomposition improves long-term maintainability but raises early coordination and implementation cost.